bb4/bb4-website/README.md

 ### Additional sources
-  I split out jigo (used by go) and jhlabs (used by image breeder) into separate gradle projects which build separate jars because they are based on other peoples open source code.
+  I split out jigo (used by go) and jhlabs (used by image breeder) into separate gradle projects which build separate jars because they are based on other people's open source code.
 In the rare case that you need to modify the source in these jars, get them using the following.
   - git clone https://github.com/barrybecker4/jhlabs.git
   - git clone https://github.com/barrybecker4/bb4-sgf.git